 I grew up surrounded by books; both of my parents were academics, and after their retirement, they opened a bookstore.
 At the time, I was certain my father had read every book in the store, as he would talk books with his customers all day long and rarely did a book seem unfamiliar.
 When we sold our house, we donated six thousand books from my parents’ collection to a small town public library in Michigan.
-Comparatively, my library holds many fewer volumes, probably less than a thousand, but they are all dear to me.
-I read in hardcover (not on a tablet), which is very vexing when traveling, and have adopted the habit of wrapping each book in it’s own plastic jacket, just like a lending library.
-The books in my collection are well organized, from presidents to biography; from general history to contemporary non-fiction and sports; and finally, to contemporary fiction, which is by far, the largest single category.
-My shelves are full of Michael Connelly, Daniel Silva, John Grisham and Carl Hiasen – is there any better entertainment than a little light reading?
+My library holds many fewer volumes, probably less than a thousand, but they are all dear to me.
+I read in hardcover (not on a tablet), which is vexsome when traveling, and have adopted the habit of wrapping each book in it’s own plastic jacket, just like a lending library.
+The books in my collection are not only well preserved, they are well organized, from presidents to biography; from general history to contemporary non-fiction and sports; and finally, to contemporary fiction which is by far the largest single category.
+My shelves are full of Michael Connelly, Daniel Silva, John Grisham and Carl Hiaasen – is there any better entertainment than a little light reading?

-Our family moved recently to a new apartment, which although large, was lacking in personality.
+In 2018, our family moved to a new apartment, which although large, was lacking in personality.
 For the living room, we designed custom wall-mounted bookcases to house our books, which have become the main decorative element.
 Books add color and warmth, and activate a somewhat awkward and unremarkable space in our home.
-At DFA, we have a book called Living with Books, a design book dedicated to rooms where books are the dominant decorative theme.
+At DFA, we have a volume titled Living with Books (Octopus Publishing Group, 1992), a design book dedicated to rooms where books are the dominant decorative theme.
 Whether people shelve their books by color, or by size, by subject or alphabetically, books highlight a homeowner’s’ personality.
-Some are messy, some are austere, some (like me) have OCD; but whatever their quirks, readers make for good company.
+Some are messy, some are austere, some (like mine) exhibit OCD; but whatever their quirks, readers make for good company.

-If you are interested in the books that have contributed most to my thoughts and writings, please visit my bibliographic notes.
+If you are interested in the books that have contributed most to my thoughts and writings, my reading list follows: